David and Jonathan: Death of Jonathan

 David proved a successful commander, and as his popularity increased, so did Saul's jealousy.
-In the hope that David might be killed by the Philistines, Saul gives David his daughter Michol in marriage provided David should slay one hundred Philistines.
-After the wedding, the disappointed Saul sends assassins to the newlyweds quarters, but David escapes with the help of Michol.
-Despite a couple of short-term reconciliations, David remains an exile and an outlaw.
+In the hope that the Philistines might kill David, Saul gives David his daughter Michal in marriage, provided that David slay a hundred Philistines and bring their foreskins to him; David returns with two-fold the requirement.
+After the wedding, the disappointed Saul sends assassins to the newlyweds' quarters, but David escapes with the help of Michal.
+Despite several short-term reconciliations, David remains an exile and an outlaw.

-As Saul continues to pursue David, he and Jonathan renew their covenant, after which they do not meet again.
-Jonathan, however, is slain on Mt.
-Gilboa along with his two brothers Abinadab and Malchi-shua, and there Saul commits suicide.
+As Saul continues to pursue David, David and Jonathan renew their covenant, after which they do not meet again.
+Jonathan is slain on Mount Gilboa along with his brothers Abinadab and Malchi-shua, and Saul commits suicide.
 David learns of Saul and Jonathan's death and chants a lament, which in part says:

 Saul and Jonathan, beloved and pleasant in their life, And in their death they were not parted; They were swifter than eagles, They were stronger than lions ...
 How have the mighty fallen in the midst of the battle!
 Jonathan is slain on your high places.
 I am distressed for you, my brother Jonathan; You have been very pleasant to me.
 Your love to me was more wonderful than the love of women.
 How have the mighty fallen, And the weapons of war perished!